 - Severe bleeding from the afterbirth (placenta).

 - HELLP syndrome.
 This occurs in about 1 in 5 women who have severe pre-eclampsia.
-HELLP stands for 'haemolysis, elevated liver enzymes and low platelets', which are some of the medical features of this severe form of pre-eclampsia.
+HELLP stands for 'Haemolysis, Elevated Liver enzymes and Low Platelets', which are some of the medical features of this severe form of pre-eclampsia.
 Haemolysis means that your blood cells start to break down.
 Elevated liver enzymes means that your liver has become affected.
-Low platelets means that the number of platelets in your blood is low and you are at risk of serious bleeding problems, as the platelets work to help your blood to clot.
+Low platelets means that the number of platelets in your blood is low and you are at risk of serious bleeding problems.
+The job of platelets is to help your blood to clot.

 For the baby

 The poor blood supply in the placenta can reduce the amount of food and oxygen reaching the growing baby.
 On average, babies of mothers with pre-eclampsia tend to be smaller.
 There is also an increased risk of premature birth and of stillbirth.
 Babies are also more likely to develop breathing problems after they are born.

 If you develop pre-eclampsia, you will usually be referred urgently to see a specialist (an obstetrician) for assessment and care.
 You may be admitted to hospital.
 If you develop new high blood pressure (hypertension) or new protein in your urine, you will also usually be referred for a specialist opinion.

 Tests may be done to check on your well-being and that of your baby; for example, blood tests to check how your liver and kidneys are working.
 You may also be asked to collect your urine over a 24-hour period so that the amount of protein in your urine can be measured.
 A recording of your baby's heart rate may be done, as well as an ultrasound scan to see how well your baby is growing and a scan to see how well the blood is circulating from the afterbirth (placenta) to your baby.